Yo1L/Arduino/README.md

 # Arduino
-Arduino projetcs
+Here my Arduino projetcs

-iPhone-BT is paired with https://github.com/YoannLeViavant/Arduino-MBot-iPhones
+## iPhone-BT
+Custom firmware for mBot which can be remote controlled by an iPhone in Bluetooth.
+Here's my [remote controller app](https://github.com/YoannLeViavant/Arduino-MBot-iPhones) for iPhone.